jfram/durip_profiler/readme.md

     - 'bottwait': The wait time at the bottom in minutes.
 AKA, the time between profiles.
     - 'firstwait': The wait time before beginning the first profile, after this setup is finished, in minutes.
     - 'all': Get values for all user modifiable variables (only works with 'g'/get).
-- If setting a value with *command* 's', enter a space after then variable name and then input the *argument* that the *variable* will be set to.
+- If setting a value with command 's', enter a space after the variable name and then input the argument that the variable will be set to.
-    - *Arguments* must be integers, except if the *variable* is 'factor', then the *argument* can have one decimal place.
+    - Arguments must be integers, except if the variable is 'factor', then the argument can have one decimal place.
 Additional decimal places are ignored.
 - Wait for any responses to indicate success/failure.
 - The serial monitor will then reply to tell you when you can input the next command.
 - When finished, enter 'exit' to finish setup and begin profiling operations.